thequeenofclubs/Ragnarock/architect.md

 ## Architect DSP: A Deep Dive
 Architect is my codename for the DSP that powers Ragnarock.
 It's why Ragnarock is able to produce the sound quality and volume that it does.

+## Main Goal
+Architect was designed to embarass commercially available fixed DSP, by employing a mixture of simple and intuitive techniques with bleeding edge technology.
+I didn't want to settle for anything I considered anything less than perfect, so I did it myself.

 ## Hardware
 The DSP runs, at its core, on a Raspberry Pi.
 It's paired with a HiFiBerry DAC + ADC combo, allowing the pi to control the amplifier directly, as well as receive analog audio from the 3.5mm jack on the back of the speaker.
 The Pi splits the audio signal into two channels.
 One channel contains the bass tones of the signal, and the other contains the treble.
 The midrange (tones in-between bass and treble) are divided between the two at a specific point, known as the crossover frequency.